Brewers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have compiled an 11-7 record in games they were favored on the moneyline (winning 61.1% of those games).
+- The Brewers have gone 11-8 in games they were favored on the moneyline (winning 57.9% of those games).

-- The Brewers have a 54.5% chance to win this matchup based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Brewers have an implied win probability of 59.2%.

-- Milwaukee has played in 29 games with set over/under, and have combined with opponents to go over the total 12 times (12-16-1).
+- In the 30 games in which bookmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 12 times (12-17-1).

-- The Brewers have not had a spread set for a game this season.
+- The Brewers have not had a run line set for an outing this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.